chunkeey/mbl-debian/README.md

 Then you have to make sure your package index is up to date `# apt update` before installing the following packages on your Debian build host:

-`# apt install bc binfmt-support build-essential debootstrap device-tree-compiler dosfstools fakeroot git kpartx lvm2 parted python-dev python3-dev qemu qemu-user-static swig wget u-boot-tools gdisk fdisk kernel-package uuid-runtime c-compiler-powerpc-linux-gnu binutils-powerpc-linux-gnu libssl-dev:powerpc`
+`# apt install bc binfmt-support build-essential debootstrap device-tree-compiler dosfstools fakeroot git kpartx lvm2 parted python3-dev qemu-system qemu-user-static swig wget u-boot-tools gdisk fdisk kernel-package uuid-runtime gcc-powerpc-linux-gnu binutils-powerpc-linux-gnu libssl-dev:powerpc rsync zerofree ca-certificates `

+Because the image generation process relies on losetup+kpartx+friends making a docker/podman image proved to be tricky.
+Let me know if you know a solution.

 ## Build
 - Just run `sudo ./build.sh`.